Red Hen Publications

 But, looking back to early 2007:

 At that point it was finally time to reflect that Bellatrix almost certainly knew about the Horcruxes.
 Or at least she knew about one of them.
-It’s turned out since that she’d been given custody of it, after all.
+It’s turned out since then, that she’d been given custody of it, after all.

 For that matter, Reggie knew about one of them too.
 That kind of information may (or may not) have traveled in either direction.
 But the statement we heard Bella make at her sentencing, now that we’d all got the proper context to interpret it, makes it more than likely that she was no more convinced that Voldemort was dead than Dumbledore was, and for much the same reason.